-(a) Adopt by rule standards for certification of workers' compensation claims examiners that shall be administered by workers' compensation insurers, self-insured employers and third party administrators; and
+(a) Adopt by rule standards for certification of workers' compensation claims examiners that shall be administered by workers' compensation insurers, self-insured employers and service companies; and

-(b) Develop or approve any training curriculum used by insurers, self-insured employers and third party administrators that is related to interactions with independent medical examination providers required under ORS 656.325.
+(b) Develop or approve any training curriculum used by insurers, self-insured employers and service companies that is related to interactions with independent medical examination providers required under ORS 656.325.

-(2)(a) Each insurer, self-insured employer and third party administrator shall maintain records of the certification and training of their workers' compensation claims examiners.
+(2)(a) Each insurer, self-insured employer and service company shall maintain records of the certification and training of their workers' compensation claims examiners.
 These records are subject to inspection and review by the director.

-(b) The director may impose a civil penalty against any insurer, self-insured employer or third party administrator that fails to:
+(b) The director may impose a civil penalty against any insurer, self-insured employer or service company that fails to: